 - During drier months (February-April) the falls are weaker, but swimming and climbing are at their best

 Location of Nauyaca Waterfalls

-The falls themselves are at the end of a well kept 2.5-mile rocky dirt trail with trailhead access near the parking lot.
-After hiking to Nauyaca Falls, both waterfall sections are accessible by climbing a few stairs and navigating through some slippery boulders.
+The falls themselves are at the end of a well-kept 2.5-mile rocky dirt trail with trailhead access near the parking lot.
+After hiking to Nauyaca Falls, both waterfall sections are accessible by climbing a few stairs and navigating through slippery boulders.

 Hiking to Nayuaca Waterfalls

 5+ miles and 3 hours round trip on rocky, hilly terrain in direct sunlight (most of the way) might not be for everyone, but hiking to Nauyaca Waterfalls is a rewarding option if you are willing to embrace it!

 The openness of the trail coupled with Costa Rican heat and a few strenuous sections means the hike to Nayuaca Waterfalls can be challenging for those not used to warm weather hiking.
 However, moderate fitness levels and children frequently playing outdoor sports should do well.